Introduction

 The book is split into chapters which are further broken down into sections.
 You can click on the chapter headers to get more information about it.

-• Getting Started teaches you how to install Nushell and shows you the ropes.
-It also explains some of the design principles where Nushell differs from typical shells, such as bash.
+- Getting Started shows you the ropes.
+It also explains some of the design principles where Nushell differs from typical shells, such as Bash.

 The Many Parts of Nushell